-Due to our heritage, (O´)Boylan and (O´)Boylen clanspersons may find genetic relationships in the following DNA projects:
+Due to our heritage, you might find the following DNA projects interesting:

-We hope that future DNA testing and research will provide more details about Boylan history and answer the questions above, so dont hesitate.
+We hope that future DNA testing and research will provide lots more details about Boylan history and answer the questions above, so dont hesitate.
 Order your DNA Big Y test kit now.